migtools/mig-legacy-operator/README.md

 This operator should be used for versions older than 4.6.

-For newer versions and documentation see [mig-operator](https://github.com/konveyor/mig-operator)
+For newer versions and documentation see [Crane Operator](https://github.com/konveyor/mig-operator)

 # Installation
 ```